EliSussman/Faith-Craft/ideas.md

 ITEMS:

--Goblet (Store Holy Water or Blood or Other Liquids)
+- Goblet (Store Holy Water or Blood or Other Liquids)

 BLOCKS: